makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

   A Kazemi, M Khalifa, N Koh, A Lee, S Liu, D June Min, S Mori, J Nwatu,+ arXiv:2305.12544 [cs.CL]

-* generative NLP applications.
-At the same time, it has also led to a
+* generative NLP applications
-* misleading public discourse that ``it's all been solved.''
-Not surprisingly,
+* misleading public discourse that ``it's all been solved''
 * we: a compilation of NLP research directions that are rich for exploration,
   * reflecting the views of a diverse group of PhD students in an acad res lab
   * we do not cover tasks where LLMs’s performance is limited (Bang+ 2023a)